bright/cdktf-training/scripts/README.md

 node generate-image.js -p "Your image description" -o "path/to/output.png"
 ```

-This will generate a simple, clean image using DALL-E specifically designed for presentation slides.
+This will generate a simple, clean image with a single focused item using DALL-E, specifically designed for presentation slides.

 ### Options